 In the main body of the ticket, you can see that the ticket includes the subject and description of the support request you sent by email.
 The support request you submitted earlier is the first comment in the ticket and the email subject becomes the title of the ticket.

 By default, a comment you enter as a Public reply will be public and visible to everyone who views this ticket, including the person who requested support.
-The ticket body also includes a CC button, you can use to copy other external users on your reply.
+The ticket also includes a CC field, you can use to copy other external users on your reply.

 You can also add private comments (referred to as an Internal Note).
 The requester never sees these notes, they are used for internal communication only.
 For example, an agent may need to get advice from another agent to solve the requester's support issue.
 If you want to add an internal note, click that tab.